 The first symposium in 2003 introduced a program that welcomed educators, artists and students to an energetic, creative environment overlooking the Pacific Ocean.
 CSS continues to feature lectures and demonstrations by premier sculptors.
 Instructors are experienced in stone carving, wood carving, fibers, life drawing and teach general to advanced sculpting techniques.
 At the end of the symposium, CSS puts on a juried art exhibition, those in attendance can display up to three artworks; this one-day exhibition is held onsite at Camp ocean Pines.
 We hope you will join us for a fantastic week.

 The brochure for our 2020 symposium is available HERE.
-This symposium was cancelled due to the COVID-19 virus, however these instructors have agreed to offer their workshops in 2021.
+This symposium was cancelled due to the COVID-19 virus, as was our April 2021 event.
+The full symposium is scheduled for April 17-24, 2022 however stay-turned for possible virtual events in the interim.

 Jason Arkles is an American sculptor, art historian, podcaster and author living in Florence, Italy.
 Beginning his training as a sculptor in 1996 at the Charles H. Cecil Studio in Florence, Arkles soon began to teach in the sculpture department there.